Engineering Your Future

 - Virgin Atlantic's fleet of 38 Boeing 747-400s and Airbus A340s fly all around the world, every day of the year, and it's our job, in Engineering, to ensure the highest possible standards of safety and serviceability.

 Virgin Atlantic Engineering employs 900 staff, based primarily in the UK but also in over 15 different locations across our network, from the USA to Africa and Australia.
 We perform the maintenance and control the continued airworthiness of our fleet.
 There are plenty of opportunities to use your engineering skills from developing our seats and cabins, or working with the industry on environmentally friendly projects, to resolving in-service issues with the aircraft and engine manufacturers.
 The workshop will provide you with an interactive opportunity to manage the engineering support of a busy airline operation.

 - Mott MacDonald is a global management, engineering and development consultancy with a US$1.5 billion turnover and work spanning over 140 countries world-wide.

 We have over 11000 staff working in all sectors from transport, energy, buildings, water and the environment to health and education, industry and communications.

 - Do you know all the different paths that are available to pursue a career in engineering?
-If not, this speed meeting session gives you a great opportunity to find out fast!
+If not, this speed networking session gives you a great opportunity to find out fast!

-Similar to speed dating, you will spend a few minutes talking to Universities, Colleges, Year in Industry, Graduates, Apprentices and Employers.
+On a timed rotation system, you will spend a few minutes talking to replica watches working professional engineers, apprentices and technicians, and representatives of Universities.
 The sponsoring Engineering Institutions will also be on hand to talk about professional engineering qualifications, sponsorship and career progression.
 We all look forward to meeting you.